Large-scale scraping: How to get all the data you need from complex websites

 Step 3.
 Scrape each product detail

 You can now scrape product details such as brand names, bag colors, price ranges, and so on.
-E.g. Louis Vuitton bags priced at between $1,000 and $2000.
+For example, Louis Vuitton bags are priced between $1,000 and $2000.

-With this information, you can run an actor on the Apify platform to extract the data you are looking for.
+With this information, you can run a scraper to extract the data you're looking for.

-So, why does this not work for very large or complex websites?
+So, why does this not work for very large or complex websites, like Amazon?
+Because:

-1. There is a limit to the number of pages shown in pagination
+1. There's a limit to the number of pages shown in pagination

 2. A single server is not big enough